What to Do at Home?

 - Using the word in a sentence

-- Using the word in a game
+- Using the word in a game or conversation

 For most of my students (over the age of 5), I suggest lots of drill practice at first.
 This is necessary to learn how to say a sound.
 For younger children, I suggest a more naturalistic approach.